Pylons/pyramid/docs/narr/viewconfig.rst

 ---------------------------------

 The ``accept`` argument to :meth:`pyramid.config.Configurator.add_view` can be used to control :term:`view lookup` by dispatching to different views based on the HTTP ``Accept`` request header.
-Consider the example below in which there are three defined views.
+Consider the example below in which there are three views configured.
-Each view uses the ``Accept`` header to trigger an appropriate response renderer.

 .. code-block:: python